 As workers face a crisis of financial security, Canadian employers have an opportunity to support their employees in building workplace savings for today and tomorrow.

 Our Committed Employers

 We are excited to have the following organizations as committed employers who will offer the Common Good Plan to their employees, once it’s fully launched.

-Common Good would allow nonprofit organizations to offer a retirement income plan without getting into the retirement business.
+Common Good would allow employers to offer a workplace savings and retirement program.

-A collective approach to retirement has the potential to enhance satisfaction among workers, improve employee retention, and strengthen the sector.
+A collective approach to retirement has the potential to enhance satisfaction among workers and improve employee retention.

 A Common Good Plan can:

 - Help workers retire better without the administrative burden and legal liability and risk